The ENFP Personality Type

 - P (Perceiving): Having a preference for flexibility and spontaneity means planning isn't your thing.
 This contributes to one of your greatest strengths, but also one of your most significant weaknesses.
 Adapting quickly to changes is no problem, but meeting deadlines can be challenging.

 Realizing your preferences are not set in stone is essential to your ability to adapt to a variety of situations at work.
-Just because you prefer to do someone a particular way, it doesn't mean it's the only way you can do it.
+Just because you prefer to do something a particular way doesn't mean it's the only way you can do it.
 For example, you can occasionally work independently even though extroversion is your preference.
 You should also note that your preferences may change throughout your life.

-Careers and Work Environments That Are a Good Fit for Your ENFJ Personality Type
+Careers and Work Environments That Are a Good Fit for Your ENFP Personality Type

 All four letters in your personality type are significant, but when it comes to choosing a career, your focus should be on the middle two letters, in your case "N" and "F." Occupations that involve developing and implementing new ideas take advantage of your ability to look toward the future.